wpfleger96/Calculator/README.md

 For more general information on RPN, you can read its' WikiPedia page here: http://en.wikipedia.org/wiki/Reverse_Polish_notation

+## Notes on Recursive Math

+To make things easier, you may assume that RecursiveMath is only valid for non-negative operands.
+However, you still need to follow some rules when implementing.

+ 1. In the <code>add</code> and <code>subtract</code> methods, you may
+     only modifier any given number in the method by adding or subtracting 1.

+ 2. In the <code>multiply</code> and <code>divide</code> methods, if you need to add and subtract numbers that are greater than 1, you may do so only by calling your <code>add</code> and <code>subtract</code> methods.

 ## Design Suggestions

 You may design your calculator app to look as plain or as cool as you want.